-During every new connection the MLAPI performs a handshake on top of the one(s) done by the transport.
+With every new connection, Netcode for GameObjects (Netcode) performs a handshake in addition to handshakes done by the transport.
 This is to ensure that the

-NetworkConfig's match up between the Client and Server.
+NetworkConfigs match between the Client and Server.
 In the

-connectionData parameter is any custom data of your choice that the client should send to the server.
-Usually, this should be some sort of ticket, room password or similar that will decide if a connection should be approved or not.
+connectionData parameter takes any custom data of your choice that the client should send to the server.
+Usually, this data should be some sort of ticket, room password, or similar that will decide if a connection should be approved or not.
 The

 NetworkingConfig supplied when connecting.

 ClientConnectionBufferTimeout configuration the connection will be dropped.
-This time starts counting when the transport has told the MLAPI about the connection.
-This means that you cannot attack the MLAPI by never sending the buffer, it will still time you out.
+This time starts counting when the transport has told Netcode about the connection.
+This means that you cannot attack Netcode by never sending the buffer, it will still time you out.

 If connection approval is enabled.
 Any messages sent before a connection is setup are silently ignored.